-- Induce sleep, dreams & visions by medicine men who smoked it
+- Induce sleep, dreams and visions by the medicine men who smoked it

-- Heal skin as a salve for rashes & wounds
+- Heal skin as a salve for rashes and wounds

-- Fend off bacteria due to its anti-bacterial properties
+- Fend off bacteria due to the plant's anti-bacterial properties

-The earliest European settlers also valued Yaupon.
-They witnessed the native uses of Yaupon and attributed the extraordinary health and longevity of the native population to its usage.
-At the time, a European’s average life span was 45 years while the Native Americans were living well into their 70's.
-Maybe Desoto really did find the “Fountain of Youth” in Yaupon.
+The earliest European settlers valued Yaupon, as well.
+They attributed the extraordinary health and longevity of the native population to Yaupon use and consumption.
+At the time, the average European life span was 45 years while the Native Americans were living well into their seventies.

-Southerners have a long history of using native plants to brew tea.
-For generations, southerners have wild-harvested Yaupon as well as other indigenous medicinal plants like Sassafras, Spanish Moss, Nettles, White Oak.
-Only Yaupon contained Caffeine.
+In the United States, southerners have a long history of using native plants to brew tea.
+For generations, southerners have wild-harvested Yaupon as well as other indigenous medicinal plants like Sassafras, Spanish Moss, Nettles and White Oak.